contensis/contensis.github.io/voiceandtone-src/grammar-punctuation/README.md

 - HTML – all caps
 - CSS – all caps

+When using an abbreviation at the start of a title, ensure that the first word following the abbreviation is not capped up.

 Avoid these acronyms, because they are unclear or are internal jargon:
 - PS (meaning professional services)